FragileTech/ml-ops-quickstart/README.md

 ML Ops Quickstart is a tool for initializing Machine Learning projects following ML Ops best practices.

-Setting up new repositories is a time-consuming task that involves creating different files and configuring tools such as linters, docker containers and continuous integration pipelines.
+Setting up new repositories is a time-consuming task that involves creating different files and configuring tools such as linters, docker containers, and continuous integration pipelines.
 The goal of `mloq` is to simplify that process, so you can start writing code as fast as possible.

-`mloq` generates customized templates for Python projects with focus on Maching Learning.
+`mloq` generates customized templates for Python projects with a focus on Maching Learning.
 An example of the generated templates can be found in [mloq-template](https://github.com/FragileTech/mloq-template).

 ## Index